 Official Test Run Logs

 should be used in preference to these, but these results can sometimes be useful, for example

 if it is suspected that a test failure on the official testbed

 is not caused by an actual NetBSD bug but by some failure specific to that testbed instance.

-Some differences between these tests and those on babylon5 are:
+Some differences between these tests and the official ones are:

 - These tests are run on a far less regular schedule

 - The i386 test results here cover a longer period of historical data, going back to December 2008.

 - These tests may be hosted on a different version of NetBSD, or on Linux.

-- These tests may be run using a different version of qemu or, in the case of the "amd64-baremetal" tests, not using qemu at all.
+- These tests may be run using a different version of qemu or gxemul, or in the case of the "amd64-baremetal" tests, on physical hardare.